Meet the Team

 Kate joined Tysul Vets in April 2002 following a week of work experience and has been with us ever since!
 She began her Veterinary Nurse training in the same year and qualified in 2004.

-Since then Kate has enjoyed all aspects of veterinary nursing but has now established a particular interest in surgical nursing and anaesthesia be it cats and dogs at the practice or cows, horses and sheep on farm in the fresh air.
+Since then Kate has enjoyed all aspects of veterinary nursing but has now established a particular interest in surgical nursing and anaesthesia.
+Kate has recently become Head Nurse at the practice and her organisational, clinical and management ability made her the obvious choice for the role.
+Whether Kate is looking after cats and dogs at the practice or cows, horses and sheep on farm at home in the fresh air.
 She really loves getting stuck in!

 Kate grew up on a dairy/beef farm in Rhydlewis and now lives on a beef farm just down the road in Brongest with her partner and four gorgeous children.
 She also has two black Labradors called Gwen and Seth and a cat called Fudge.